Code-Institute-Submissions/VeRiDario-Sum-of-Colors_JanResub/README.md

 ##Deployment

-*	The site was created in Gitpot, deployed to Github directly from the Terminal.
+*	The site was created in Gitpod, deployed to Github directly from the Terminal.

 ## ***Credits***